Zezombye/blog/articles/relationships.md

 The only first-hand experience you get is your own relationships.
 But that takes too long.
 It takes a 5-year relationship to get 5 years of experience.
 By the time you break up, you’ve wasted 5 years and you’ll make other mistakes with your next partner.

-The way to fix this is to defer to the professionals: dating coaches, who have seen thousands of relationships.
+The way to fix this is to defer to the professionals: dating coaches and relationship therapists, who have seen thousands of relationships.
 Their knowledge about relationships encompasses lifetimes of experience.

 The book I will forever recommend is [How To Not Die Alone](https://www.amazon.com/How-Not-Die-Alone-Surprising/dp/0349428298), written by a professional dating coach.
 This post’s advice is distilled from both this book as well as my own conclusions based on basic logic and first principles.